Acekhing/Wallet/README.md

            UserId: 8e445865-a24d-4543-a6c6-9443d048cdb9

 # WebAPI with ASP.NET Core 3.1
-A simple Web API project that handles CRUD operations, authentication, authorization following the CQRS (Command Query Responsibility Segregation) and the Unit of work pattern.
+A simple Web API project that handles CRUD operations, authentication, authorization and caching following the CQRS (Command Query Responsibility Segregation) and the Unit of work pattern.
-The project is built with ASP.NET Core 3.1 with two databases (MSSQL serving as the authentication server and MongoDB serving as the db server for wallets)
+The project is built with ASP.NET Core 3.1 with two databases (MSSQL serving as the authentication server and MongoDB serving as the database for wallets).
+Also in the project, Redis is used for caching some part of data.

 ## Features